Jesse-Kerr/meetup_retentions/README.md

 2. Take average of the groups for each Meetup category.

-3. Do a t-test to compare retention rates per category.
-Perform Bonferroni correction to correct for multiple comparisons.
+3. Conduct statistical tests to compare retention rates per category.
+Perform Bonferroni correction to correct p-values for multiple comparisons.

 4. Inspect whether popularity of category (measured in 3) correlates with retention rate.